pohanson/tp/docs/DeveloperGuide.md

 - Phone number: Must contain only digits and `+`
 - Email: Must contain `@` symbol
 - Status: Must be one of the valid statuses (Contacted, Rejected, Accepted, Unreachable, Busy, Uncontacted)
-- Name and Address: No validation to allow flexibility
+- Tag, Name and Address: No validation to allow flexibility

 **Valid contact statuses**: